GregWoodring/newPlaylist/README.md

         - Should be able to add to any other playlist as well
             - Should be able to use PlaylistList component for playlist selection, will require refactoring to allow the unclick function to be over-written
+        - Should be able to see playlists song is in, and remove song from any playlist

 3. Add Song Tags
     - Add as control not on changeable control panel but song display itself